DHCross/book-md-tools/CnC Docs/02 CZ Ruins Mouths of Madness Reforged backup 3.md

 A large female **black bear** and her **2 cubs** dwell in this cave.
 There is a 70% chance the bears are out foraging by the river, as the cubs are a year old and learning how to hunt for food—squirrels, beaver, fish, tender grass, pine nuts, honey, etc. The mother bear has learned her lesson with her neighbors, the **rats** of cave **#M**, and no longer hunts them, unless particularly desperate.

-**Black Bear** (This creature’s vital stats are Level 3(d8), HP 15, AC 13, MV 40 ft., disposition neutrality.
+**Black Bear** (This creature’s vital stats are Level 3(d8), HP 15, AC 13, MV 40 ft., disposition neutral.
 Its saves are physical.
 It attacks with two paws that deal 1d4 + 1 damage each and a bite that deals 1d6 + 1 damage.
 If both paws hit in the same round, the victim must make a strength save or become caught in its crushing hug for 2d4 + 1 damage.
 Because she is defending her young she is exceptionally aggressive and gains a +2 bonus to hit.
 XP: 95.)

-**Black Bear Cubs, 2** (These young bears’ vital stats are Level 1(d8), HP 6 each, AC 12, MV 30 ft., disposition neutrality.
+**Black Bear Cubs, 2** (These creatures’ vital stats are Level 1(d8), HP 6 each, AC 12, MV 30 ft., disposition neutral.
 Their primary attributes are physical.
-Their saves are physical.
 They attack with a bite that deals 1d4 damage.
-XP: 5 + 1.)
+XP: 5 + 1)

 The bears sleep in a spot of the Castle Keeper's determination, a cool earthy place where they may curl up together.
 If it is deep winter, a period of only about a month, the bears may be hibernating; thus, they will be present here 100% of the time as opposed to 30%.